-If you are registering in the Recreational Courses, you can select one of two Novice courses or one of two Intermediate courses.
+If you are registering in the Recreational Courses, you can select either the Novice or the Intermediate course.

-The Novice 1 course will be completely on trails, with controls along the trail - if you have never orienteered or have experience map reading, this is a great place to start.
+The Novice course will be completely on trails, with controls along the trail - if you have never orienteered or have no experience map reading, this is a great place to start.

-The Intermdeiate 1 and 2 courses will add a little more challenge with making decisions on route choices but there will be trails and other linear feature to help keep you oriented.
-Intermediate 2 will be a little more challenging than Intermediate 1.
+The Intermediate course will add a little more challenge with making decisions on route choices but there will be trails and other linear features to help keep you orientated.

 Note: If this is your first big meet you may want to read this description of how it differs from a casual non-competitive event.
 It will also give you greater detail about your class options.

 It is sometimes helpful to have a feel for the length of the courses when deciding whether to race in your age class, or to race "up" or "down" or select an "S" course.
 It may also be helpful in selecting the recreational course that is right for you.
 The following table offers approximate values and should assist in your decision making.
 Actual course data (length, number of controls, climb and map scale) will be published once the course planners have finished preparing the courses.